After a wonderful trip a few weeks ago, I have some important news: the Isle Of Mull might just be my new favourite place in Scotland!

-The trip to Iona takes around ten minutes, so it’s an extremely easy add-on to Mull – and I am going to say now, more than 100000% worth it!
+The crossing to Iona takes around ten minutes, so it’s an extremely easy add-on to Mull – and I am going to say now, more than 100000% worth it!
 We absolutely loved it there, from the Caribbean-esque beaches to the historic abbey.

 It’s thought that Christianity was introduced to Scotland – at least on a mainstream level – right here on Iona, when St Columba visited in 563 AD and set up an abbey there.
 An unassuming island might seem like an odd place to essentially start up a religion, but I could see exactly why once we were there.
 This was idyllic.

 We began our pilgrimage from the pier, through the lovely cottages lining the sandy beach, and found ourselves unexpectedly in a picturesque ruin of the nunnery.
 We only had a few hundred metres to walk and we had already distracted ourselves!